University of Medical Sciences and Technology

-The University of Medical Sciences and Technology (UMST) is a co-educational mainly medical oriented college in Khartoum, Sudan.
+The University of Medical Sciences and Technology (UMST) is a private university in Khartoum, Sudan.
 The mission of UMST is to serve the educational needs of Sudanese, African and Arab students.
 It is located in the Riyad district of Khartoum.
 It first opened in 1995 with a student body of only forty students and two faculties.
 In 2017 it had become home to 5,000-6,000 students and costs US$15,000 for the school of medicine in 2018.
 The university has 14 faculties.
-In 2014 the University stated that 60% of its students were foreign.
+In 2014 the university stated that 60% of its students were foreign.

 History

-The UMST began as a private, non-profit making educational Academy, in Khartoum, Sudan in 1996.
-UMST was established by Professor Mamoun Homeida former vice-chancellor at the University of Khartoum (and later Minister of Health for Khartoum State).
+The UMST began as a private, non-profit educational academy in Khartoum, Sudan, in 1996.
+UMST was established by Professor Mamoun Homeida, former vice-chancellor at the University of Khartoum (and later Minister of Health for Khartoum State).
 Homeida also recruited several faculty members from the University of Khartoum.
 Since then, the Academy expanded to 14 undergraduate faculties, namely, Medicine, Dentistry, Pharmacy, Medical Laboratory Sciences, Radiological Sciences, Anaesthesia, Nursing Technology, Engineering, Computer Science and Information Technology, Business Administration, Economics Social and Environmental Studies, Mass Communication, and Law.
 It also has a School of Nursing Technology and offers 14 Master's degree programs, four PhD programs and four postgraduate diplomas.
 It became a full university in 2007.

 Annual student undergraduate fees for the year 2016-2017 ranged from US$1,500 (Nursing Diploma) to US$15,000 (Bachelor of Medicine, Bachelor of Surgery).
 Local Sudanese and international students pay the same fees.

-From 2014-2017 there were reports that about 20 students at UMST had been recruited by an organisation called the Islamic Cultural Organisation (ICO) to join ISIS.
-ICO was banned by Mamoun Homeida and UMST was not regarded by the British Medical Journal as a university particularly exposed to radical Islamic influences.
+From 2014-2017 there were reports that dozens of UMST students had been recruited by an organisation called the Islamic Cultural Association (ICA) to join ISIS.
+ICA was banned by Mamoun Homeida and UMST was not regarded by the British Medical Journal as a university particularly exposed to radical Islamic influences.